ffishstix/workcloneCS/README.md

     - [ ] items displayed properly
     - [ ] reformat how items are stored in variables when clicked on (food items)
     - [x] give functionality for sign on and sign off buttons
+    - [x] add first run form to initialize database connections
+    - [ ] add responsive errors to the first run form so the user knows what to change

 ---
 please help me with this page i am absolutely useless at markdown and if you have absolutely any ideas or help for it i would appreciate it so much i dont think you understand but yeah contact me with a quick dm i am open for any ideas ;)